Definition

 | Owner | Who is responsible when the buyer replies, qualifies, stalls, or books? |

-| Measurement | What proves the buyer moved into the next revenue stage? |
+| Measurement | What proves the buyer moved into the next workflow stage? |

 3. Beginner Workflows Worth Building First